MarcT0K/marct0k.github.io/content/about.md

 # Short Bio 📕

 I am a freshly graduated Computer engineer 🎓 interested in Cybersecurity and Data.
-I am currently a PhD student in privacy-preserving machine learning between the University of Twente 🇳🇱 and Inria Lille 🇫🇷.
+I am currently a PhD student in privacy-preserving machine learning at the University of Twente 🇳🇱 and Inria Lille 🇫🇷.
 I am a geeky person 🤓 able to discuss in vain any new hype technology.
 But, on a more personal aspect, I am trying to figure out the place (and the sense) of computer systems in a sustainable world 🌍.

-If you are interested in my work (or in my thoughts), please message me so we can discuss it!
+If you are interested in my work (or my thoughts), please message me to discuss it!

 # Long Bio 📚

 ## Education 🎓

+- *[2022-now]* **PhD degree** in Computer Science from the [University of Lille](https://www.univ-lille.fr) (Lille, France)
+  - Subject: Secure protocols for verifiable decentralized machine learning
+  - Supervisors: Florian Hahn (University of Twente), Andreas Peter (University of Oldenburg), and Jan Ramon (Inria Lille)
-- *[2016-2021]* **Engineering diploma** in Computer Science from the [University of Technology of Compiègne (UTC)](https://www.utc.fr) (Compiègne, France)
+- *[2016-2021]* **Engineering diploma** in Computer Science from the [University of Technology of Compiègne](https://www.utc.fr) (Compiègne, France)
   - Major: Data Mining
   - Minors: "Mathematical Modelling", "Philosophy, Technology and Cognition", "Controversies, Communication and Technology"
   - GPA: 5/5